geordielad/saml-forward-proxy/README.md

 ## Run the proxy on localhost with http on port 3000.
 Use HTTP-Redirect to the original IdP and do not sign the request.

+- bla
+- bla

 1. Ensure that your IpP is working as expected.
 2. Stop the Tableau Server.
 3. Get a copy of the IdPs metadata.
 Note the HTTP-POST endpoint of the SingleSignOnService and change the Location attribute to http://localhost:3000
+4. In config/config.js:
+    - Update the entryPoint attribute to the original HTTP-POST SingleSignOnService Location.
-4. In config/config.js: Comment out the privateCert attribute.
+    - Comment out the privateCert attribute.
 This will ensure that the Request is not signed.
-The example code will update the callbackUrl and issuer attributes from the Request sent by Tableau Server.
+    - The example code will update the callbackUrl and issuer attributes from the Request sent by Tableau Server.

 ```javascript
 const fs = require('fs');